masteraman148/blockchain2/README.md

 - **Wallet**: Petra Wallet

 ## How It Works
-1. **Issue a Diploma**: Institutions can mint diplomas as NFTs for graduates.
+1. **Create a Quiz**: Users can mint quizzes as NFTs on the blockchain.
-2. **Store on Blockchain**: The diploma is stored immutably on the Aptos blockchain.
+2. **Store on Blockchain**: The quiz details are stored immutably on the Aptos blockchain.
-3. **Verify Diplomas**: Diplomas can be verified for authenticity by checking the NFT on the blockchain.
+3. **Verify Quizzes**: Quizzes can be verified for authenticity by checking the NFT on the blockchain.
 4. **Petra Wallet**: Use Petra Wallet to sign and confirm blockchain transactions.

 ## Getting Started